Chaparral 2F: Background

-The importance and role of aerodynamics was still in its infancy in motorsports in the 1960s.
-Michael Mayer was the first to try a rear aerofoil at the 1956 1000 km of Nürburgring with his Porsche 550 Spyder, where he mounted a wing just above the driving position, but was eventually forced by scrutineers to remove it.
-In 1965, Jim Hall, alongside colleagues at General Motors, collaborated in experimenting with rear aero structures, which resulted in a small adjustable rear wickerbill being mounted onto the rear of Chaparral's 2C for the 1965 United States Road Racing Championship, where it proved to be highly successful.
+The importance and role of aerodynamics in motorsports was not particularly well understood in the 1960s; privateer Michael Mayer attempted what was the first implementation of an airfoil at the 1956 1000 km of Nürburgring with his Porsche 550.
+He mounted a wing just above the driving position, later being forced by scrutineers to remove it.
+Jim Hall of Chaparral Cars, with his degree from the California Institute of Technology in mechanical engineering, saw the potential in using lift-generating airplane wings as a means to generate downforce to increase the performance of his cars.
+Hall first realized the role of reversing lift-generating structures in the winter of 1963, where his first race car, the Chaparral 2, was experiencing issues with lift at the front of the car.
+As Hall experimented and changed the bodywork, he discovered that further modifying the bodywork to generate reverse lift, or downforce, could drastically improve lap times.
+The luxury of having a private racetrack nearby meant Hall's development of his aerodynamics progressed much more rapidly than that of other teams.

+In 1965, Jim Hall, alongside colleagues at General Motors (GM), collaborated in experimenting with rear aero structures, which resulted in a small adjustable rear wickerbill being mounted onto the rear of Chaparral's 2C for the 1965 United States Road Racing Championship, where it proved to be highly successful.
 The 2C's rear wickerbill was adjustable by a third pedal within the driver's cockpit, and with that the 2C became the first racing car in the world to feature active aerodynamics.

 The 2C's evolution in the 2 series, the 2E, took the concept even further, with a full-blown rear wing mounted at the rear of the chassis, high above the driving position.
 Another aerodynamic innovation was the changing of the radiator position from the front of the nose to the sides of the car, freeing up space at the front and allowing the nose to act as a miniature Venturi tunnel in one of the first uses of ground effect in motorsport, giving the car balance between front and rear downforce.
-The 2E would almost win the inaugural 1966 Can-Am season championship, having been narrowly been defeated by John Surtees in a Lola T70.
+The 2E would almost win the inaugural 1966 Can-Am season championship, having been narrowly defeated by John Surtees in a Lola T70.
 Jim Hall and Hap Sharp were encouraged by the 2E's results, which included a 1–2 finish at Laguna Seca.